skube/gatsby/docs/tutorial/part-two/index.md

 ```

 Gatsby reads the site's config file when starting.
 Here we tell it to look for a
 plugin named `gatsby-plugin-typography`.
-Gatsby knows to look for plugins that
+The path is not required since Gatsby knows to look for plugins that
 are NPM packages, so it will find the package we installed previously.

 Now run `gatsby develop`.
 Once you load the site, if you inspect the generated